-I prefer to make a paloma cocktail with grapefruit juice and a splash of soda water on top instead of grapefruit soda, but it’s worth mentioning that there are a few ways to make this.
-If you’d like to substitute jarritos, Squirt or Fresca in place of soda water, it will still absolutely delicious, so please feel free to experiment!
+While I prefer to make a paloma cocktail with grapefruit juice and a splash of soda water on top instead of grapefruit soda, but it’s worth mentioning that there are a few ways to make this.
+If you’d like to substitute Jarritos, Squirt or Fresca in place of soda water, it will still absolutely delicious, so please feel free to experiment!

 The grapefruit soda version is actually more common, as it was the original way to make a paloma, and some of those versions still have a small amount of juice added in.